 Activity 2: Geometric Reasoning (Solids)

-Have students create a code that traces the development of a cube, prism or pyramid.
+Have students write a code that traces the creation of a cube, prism or pyramid.

 Ask students to exchange their code with a partner.